brokensandals/object-graph-as-json/README.md

 - `id`
 - `prototype`: The encoded result of calling `Object.getPrototypeOf` on the object.
   May be omitted if it is `Object.prototype`.
-- `symbols`: The properties of the object whose keys are symbols, as described below.
-   Omitted if there are none.
-   This field is an array where each element is a property object as described below.
-- All of the original object's string-keyed properties are encoded as properties where the key is the original key prepended with a period, and the value is either the encoded value or a property object as described below.
+- All of the original object's properties are encoded as properties.
+  - If the key is a string, it is encoded as that string, but prefixed with `"."`.
+  - If the key is a symbol, it is encoded as `"<id>description"`, where `id` is the id that would be used if the symbol were [encoded as an object](#symbol), and `description` is the result of the symbol's `.description` property.
+  - The value is encoded as described in [Property Values](#property-values) below.

 ### Property Values

 If a property meets all the following conditions:

-- Its key is a string.
 - It is not an accessor.
 - It is writable, enumerable, and configurable.

 Then the encoded value will be stored directly on the object.
 Otherwise, a property object will be created, which has the following structure:

-- `type` = `"property"`: Omitted for entries of the `symbols` array, where it is implied.
+- `type` = `"property"`
-- `key`: Only present for symbol-keyed properties, where it is the encoded value of the key.
-- `value`: The encoded value of the property; omitted for accessor propertie.
+- `value`: The encoded value of the property; omitted for accessor properties.
 - `get`: The encoded value of the getter, if any, for accessor properties.
 - `set`: The encoded value of the setter, if any, for accessor properties.
 - `writable`: Boolean, may be omitted if false.